 - Student performance on the MN Comprehensive Assessments

 - College and career readiness under section 120B.30, subdivision 1.

 District Reporting Requirements

 The purpose of Lakeville Area Public Schools is to explain the new requirements, relay how we have been doing the work, and then share specifics of how we plan to continuously improve our practices and our student learning.
 In accordance with Minnesota Statutes 2013, section 120B.11, a school board, at a public meeting, shall adopt a comprehensive, long-term strategic plan to support and improve teaching and learning that is aligned with creating the world’s best workforce (WBWF).
 At this meeting, the district success from the previous year is shared.
 In addition, future plans for continuous improvement will be shared.

-Lakeville Area Public Schools held four public meetings at which the plan was explained and input from stakeholders was collected and considered in the 2014-2015 plan.
+Lakeville Area Public Schools held public meetings at which the plan was explained, the progress on the 2015-16 goals was reviewed and input from stakeholders was collected and considered for the development the 2016-2017 plan.

 The school board shall publish a report in the local newspaper with the largest circulation in the district, by mail, or by electronic means on the district website.
 The Public report to be titled: District Number, District Name Local World’s Best Workforce Plan will be prominently displayed on the district’s official Web page and contain all required elements listed consistent with Minnesota Statutes, section 120B.11, in a manner that is accessible and relevant.
 The school board must transmit an electronic summary of its report to the Commissioner of the Minnesota Department of Education each fall.

 In addition to the aforementioned requirements, each school district shall periodically survey affected constituencies about their connection to and level of satisfaction with school.
 The district shall include the results of these surveys in the summary report.